 INHALING DANGEROUS DUST OR AIRBORNE PARTICLES, including wood dust, crystalline silica dust and asbestos dust.
 Direct particles away from face and body.
 Always operate tool in well ventilated area and provide for proper dust removal.
 Use dust collection system wherever possible.
-Exposure to the dust may cause serious and permanent respiratory or other injury, including silicosis (a serious lung disease), cancer, and death.
+Exposure to the dust may cause serious and permanent respiratory or other injury, cause serious and permanent respiratory or other injury, including silicosis (a serious lung disease), cancer, and death.
 Avoid breathing the dust, and avoid prolonged contact with dust.
-Allowing dust to get into your mouth or eyes, or lay on your skin may promote absorption of approved respiratory protection appropriate for the dust exposure, and wash exposed areas with soap and water.
+Allowing dust to get into your mouth or eyes, or lay on your skin may promote absorption of harmful material.
+Always use properly fitting NIOSH/OSHA approved respiratory protection appropriate for the dust exposure, and wash exposed areas with soap and water.